Attendance and Punctuality

 We will always listen, emphasise and support but will not tolerate poor attendance.

 Any absence affects the pattern of a student’s schooling and regular absence will seriously affect their learning.
 Absence disrupts teaching routines, and so may affect the learning of others in the same class.
 It is widely known that the link between a student’s attendance and attainment is irrefutable – students who miss large amounts of school do not achieve as well as those who attend regularly.
 Poor attendance habits follow through from secondary school into employment.
 To break these patterns, the school will work closely and supportively with parents and will intervene swiftly where there are concerns.
 Once a student’s attendance percentage drops below 97%, students’ academic outcomes can drop significantly.
 At Haggerston School we have the high expectation that every student should be striving to achieve 100% attendance every academic year, and our goal is to see the whole school figure rise towards this.

 As a school we are striving to achieve an overall attendance that exceeds both local and national averages and continues to improve from year to year.
 In 2021/2022 we were above the National and Local average attendance.
 Thank you for your support.
-In the table below you can see our previous overall school attendance for each academic year.
-As discussed in Parents Information Evenings and explained in our Attendance clarity letter, attendance processes and systems have been redesigned to address the percentages below.
-We expect to see an even greater uplift in the academic year 2022/23 as a result of the new systems in place.
+As discussed at our Parents Information Evenings and explained in our Attendance clarity letter, attendance processes and systems have been redesigned.
+We expect to see an even greater uplift over the following academic years, as a result of the new systems in place.